ovangle/google_cloud_datastore/README.md

 #### Entity ####

-An `Entity` is an instance of a kind.
-There are two ways of constructing an entity.
+An `entity` represents a persisted instance of a `kind` from the datastore.

 #### Key ####